Skip to main content

 Each InterSystems IRIS instance installed on a Windows system has its own launcher in the system tray, which among other options lets you:

-• Connect to the instance by opening the Management Portal, the Terminal, and the Studio developer client.
+• Connect to the instance by opening the Management Portal or the Terminal.

 • Start, stop and restart the instance.